AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

 ---
 # Implementing Windows Player {#implementing-windows-player}

-This section describes configuring AEM Screens Windows Player.
+This section describes configuring the Windows Player in AEM Screens.
 It provides information of the configuration file and the options available and recommendations as to which settings to use for development and testing.

 ## Installing Windows Player {#installing-windows-player}